EPIC DAY TOURS FROM INTERLAKEN

-Getting up Jungfraujoch is a bucket list items for many – especially Asians (Chinese and Indians) seem to be crazy about it.
+Getting up Jungfraujoch is a bucket list item for many – especially Asians (Chinese and Indians) seem to be crazy about it.
 Understandable as there is snow throughout the year.
 And it holds the record for being the highest train station in Europe – standing at almost 3,500 meters.

 What do people do when they see snow?
-Yes, you can do winter sports (we are talking about winter sports in the summer), see the Ice Palace or visit the Lindt Museum.
+You can do winter sports (we are talking about winter sports in the summer), see the Ice Palace or visit the Lindt Museum.

 Yes, it is amazing as it sounds (and my dog loved it, too).
-Hiking up is impossible – getting up quite expensive but it is a once in a lifetime experience.
+Hiking up is impossible – getting up quite expensive, but it is a once-in-a-lifetime experience.

 Find out more about the costs of a day trip to Jungfraujoch from Interlaken – click here for more info.

-P.S: If you hold a Swiss Travel Pass you get a discount on your Jungfraujoch experience – click on the link below to find the rates for Swiss Travel Pass holders.
+P.S: If you hold a Swiss Travel Pass, you get a discount on your Jungfraujoch experience – click on the link below to find the rates for Swiss Travel Pass holders.
 Jungfraujoch Train Trip for Swiss Travel Pass Holders

 Read more: Fun things to do in Interlaken